Neuraxio/Neuraxle/README.rst

 ---------

 Join our `Slack
-workspace <https://join.slack.com/t/neuraxio-open-source/shared_invite/enQtNjc0NzM1NTI5MTczLWUwZmI5NjhkMzRmYzc1MGE5ZTE0YWRkYWI3NWIzZjc1YTRlM2Y1MzRmYzFmM2FiNWNhNGZlZDhhMzkyMTQ1ZTQ>`__ and our `Gitter <https://gitter.im/Neuraxle/community>`__!
+workspace <https://neuraxio-open-source.slack.com/join/shared_invite/enQtNjc0NzM1NTI5MTczLWUwZmI5NjhkMzRmYzc1MGE5ZTE0YWRkYWI3NWIzZjc1YTRlM2Y1MzRmYzFmM2FiNWNhNGZlZDhhMzkyMTQ1ZTQ>`__ and our `Gitter <https://gitter.im/Neuraxle/community>`__!
 We <3 collaborators.
+You can also subscribe to our `mailing list <https://www.neuraxio.com/en/blog/index.html>`__ where we post our updates and news.

 For **technical questions**, we recommend posting them on `StackOverflow <https://stackoverflow.com/questions/tagged/machine-learning>`__